ClickedTran/MenuQuyDoi/README.md

 ## Feature
 - This is Plugin allows you to exchange certain currencies in the server
-- If you wonder why this is 2.0 and not 1.0, I will answer because version 1.0 of this plugin is in PocketMine 3.x.x and it was copied by <strong>SWhiteMC</strong> player
+- If you wonder why this is 2.0 and not 1.0, then i would like to answer that version 1.0 of plugin is in PocketMine 3.x.x and it was stolen by player <strong>SWhiteMC</strong>

 ## Config
 <details>